ene07/REACH-NFT-AUCTION-team-72/Readme.md

 We are going to represent the data defintion as;

 - nftId as Token,

 - deadline as UInt,

- - getAuctionProps function as Fun([],Object({ nftId: Token,deadline:UInt })), that takes nothing and return an object of props.
+- getAuctionProps function as `Fun([],Object({ nftId: Token,deadline:UInt }))`, that takes nothing and return an object of props.

--  getBids as Fun([],Null), that takes nothing and return nothing and is used to get the bids from the frontend thus start the bidding process;
+-  getBids as `Fun([],Null)`, that takes nothing and return nothing and is used to get the bids from the frontend thus start the bidding process;

-- showTimeout as Fun([],Null), that takes no argument and  returns nothing.This function informs the of a timeout.
+- showTimeout as `Fun([],Null)`, that takes no argument and  returns nothing.This function informs the of a timeout.

-- winnerReady as Fun([],Null),that takes no argument and returns nothing.
+- winnerReady as `Fun([],Null)`, that takes no argument and returns nothing.
 This function initiate the period of   claim i.e each bid checks if they hold claim to the NFT item.

-- seeBid as Fun([Address, UInt], Null), that takes two argument but returns nothing. which is used to show all bids to the Auctioneer.
+- seeBid as `Fun([Address, UInt], Null)`, that takes two argument but returns nothing. which is used to show all bids to the Auctioneer.

-- seeWinner as Fun([Address, UInt], Null), shows the winner or highest bidder to the Auctioneer
+- seeWinner as `Fun([Address, UInt], Null)`, shows the winner or highest bidder to the Auctioneer

-- claimTimeout as Fun([],Null) ,informs the Auctioneer of timeout for the claiming period.
+- claimTimeout as `Fun([],Null)` ,informs the Auctioneer of timeout for the claiming period.

-- submitBid as Fun([UInt],Bool), use to place or submit bids of bidder and enter each into a list or map.
+- submitBid as `Fun([UInt],Bool)`, use to place or submit bids of bidder and enter each into a list or map.

-- claimItem as Fun([],Bool),use to check for claim on the nft item by a bidder.
+- claimItem as `Fun([],Bool)`, use to check for claim on the nft item by a bidder.

-- optIn as Fun([], Token) ,use to allow bidder opt for the nft item.
+- optIn as `Fun([], Token)` ,use to allow bidder opt for the nft item.

-- showHighestBidder:Fun([],Tuple(Address,UInt)) ,shows the winner or highest bidder to each bidder.
+- showHighestBidder: `Fun([],Tuple(Address,UInt))` ,shows the winner or highest bidder to each bidder.

 ### Communication construction

-An important aspect of a web3 application is the pattern of communication and transfer among the participants, including the consensus network.Try to write this part considering how the process of Auctioneer creating a NFY item and how the bidders will place their bids.
+An important aspect of a web3 application is the pattern of communication and transfer among the participants, including the consensus network.Try to write this part considering how the process of Auctioneer creating a NFT item and how the bidders will place their bids.

 Write down the structure for this program as comments.